AOP in Finance: Understanding Accounting Operating Procedures

 A comprehensive AOP typically include:

-detailed forecasts of expect income from all business activities -
+- Revenue projections detailed forecasts of expect income from all business activities

-allocate resources for various departments and operations -
+- Expense budgets allocate resources for various departments and operations

 The AOP serve as a financial roadmap, guide decision-making and resource allocation throughout the fiscal year.
 It translates broader strategic objectives into concrete, measurable targets with specific timelines.